SilasBerger/taketok/README.md

 ### Importing videos
 * ✅ You have completed the setup instructions, including creating the config file?
-* ✅ You have imported some source links for your config of choice (e.g. `default)?
+* ✅ You have imported some source links for your config of choice (e.g. `default`)?
 * ✅ The REST API backend is running?

 Great, you can now start importing videos!
-Simply run
+From the `src_python` directory, simply run

 * `python taketok.py` to launch `taketok` with the default config (`default.config.json`), or
 * `python taketok.py myOtherConfig` to launch `taketok` with a custom config called `myOtherConfig.config.json`